Pt-induced nanowires on Ge(001): a DFT study: Discussion

-Fig. \ref{fig:18DOS_NW1} shows the total DOS of the NW$1$ model and the LDOS of the surface atoms as indicated in Fig. \ref{fig:20DOS_atomslocations}.
+Figure~\ref{fig:18DOS_NW1} shows the total density of states (DOS) of the NW$1$ model and the LDOS of the different inequivalent surface atoms, as indicated in Fig.~\ref{fig:20DOS_atomslocations}.
 The total DOS shows this model to be metallic, with a dip in the DOS just below the Fermi level.
 The general trend of the total DOS follows that of the DOS of bulk Ge quite well, with the exception of extra states in the band gap (BG) region and some states near $5$ and $9$ eV below the Fermi level.
 From the LDOS we learn the peaks at $-5$ eV to be Pt states, and Pt induced states in second layer Ge atoms.
-The extra states at $-9$ eV come from surface Ge atoms and the Ge NW atoms.
-However, the states filling the bulk BG are more interesting, since they introduce metallicity into the system.
-The LDOS of the surface atoms shows clearly that the major contribution comes from the Ge atoms of the Pt-Ge surface dimers.
-Only a minor contribution is made by the Pt atoms, and the NW itself, although presenting a metallic behavior, only shows an increased contribution just above the Fermi level, and a large contribution along the edge of the bulk valence band (VB) edge.
-The experimental observation of confined states between wires with a separation of $2.4$ nm, can thus be interpreted as the observation of the states just above the Fermi level of the Ge atoms in the Pt-Ge surface dimers.\cite{Oncel:prl05,Houselt:nanol06}
+The extra states at $-9$ eV come from surface Ge atoms and the Ge NW atoms.\\ The states in the bulk BG are most interesting, as they determine the properties of the system around the Fermi level.
+The LDOS of the surface atoms shows clearly that the major contribution comes from the Pt-Ge surface dimers.
+Only a minor contribution comes from the NW itself.
+Although presenting a metallic behavior, the NW (Ge atoms $7$ and $8$ in Fig.~\ref{fig:18DOS_NW1}) only shows an increased contribution just above the Fermi level, and follows the Ge bulk DOS along the edge of the valence band.
+The experimental observation of confined states between wires with a separation of $2.4$ nm, can thus be interpreted as the observation of the states just above the Fermi level of the Ge and the Pt atoms in the Pt-Ge surface dimers (Ge atoms $1$ and $2$, and Pt atoms $4$ and $5$).\cite{Oncel:prl05,Houselt:nanol06}